OPVMC Pet Health Care

 What are the current recommendations of the Orchard Park Veterinary Medical Center regarding heartworm prevention?

-- All dogs in Western New York should receive heartworm preventative medication at least from June through November.
+- All dogs in Western New York should receive year round heartworm preventative medication.
+For those clients that choose not to do year round heartworm preventative medication, at minimum they should receive it from at least from June through November.

-- Dogs that travel to regions of the country with different "heartworm seasons" (e.g., the South) should receive year-round preventative medication or have their preventative schedule tailored by their veterinarian.
+- Dogs that travel to regions of the country with longer "heartworm seasons" and where heartworm is more prevalent (e.g., the South) should most definitely receive year-round preventative medication.

 Can cats get heartworm disease?